 - Although there were potential areas of uncertainty in the wording of the ATE policies, the court was satisfied that substantial credit should be given for them.

 - The security that fell to be provided by the funder was reduced from a sum of around £11m sought by the defendants to £3.95m.

 - Should the funder incur external costs (such as obtaining a bank guarantee) when providing security for costs, then a cross-undertaking in damages from the defendant may be appropriate.
+(The Court of Appeal subsequently held that a cross-undertaking in damages in favour of a claimant as a condition of ordering security for costs should only be ordered in “a rare and exceptional case”, and in favour of commercial litigation funders in “even rarer and more exceptional cases”.)
 However, any amounts payable to the funder by the claimants for providing the security was to be regarded as a reallocation of damages between it and the claimants and, taking the funder and claimants together, there would be no additional damage occasioned by the granting of security.

 We consider in more detail the findings relating to the several costs order and the extent to which a funder can be ordered to put up security for costs having regard to the composition of the claimant group and the availability of ATE insurance.

 In large scale group litigation against financial institutions, potential adverse costs liabilities can be very large, and it is inevitably important from an individual claimant’s perspective that they are not exposed to the full extent of group costs on a joint and several basis.
 Conversely, a joint and several order is usually in a defendant’s interests as they would, if they successfully defend the claims, be able to seek to recover all adverse costs from the best resourced claimants.